DavidRichardDev/io-partners/README.md

 #### Run application locally

-After having cloned the repository and having all the requirements installed, run the MongoDB in your default port (27017), creating a database called partnersdb.
+After having cloned the repository and having all the requirements installed, execute the following commands to run the application.

-If you want to manage with a graphic interface, you can to install the MongoDB Compass Community or Robo 3T to handle the MongoDB.

-Execute the following commands to run the application:

     - yarn
     - yarn dev

+If you want to manage database with a graphic interface, you can open the MongoDB Compass Community to handle the MongoDB click on connect > connect to.
+It is already been installed when MongoDB was installed.

 #### Running the tests